WarwickCIM/backfillz-py/meeting-notes.md

 - Improve class-oriented design to avoid dependency on magic numbers assigned to subplot axes by Plotly

 ## Still to do:
-- make a pass over R code to check for minor details, e.g. viz settings
+- make a pass over R code to check for minor viz details/settings
+- record plot information in Backfillz

 ## To discuss
 - Is Raftery-Lewis the right diagnostic, given no longer supported by PyMC3?
-Is R dependency ok?
+(And is R dependency ok?)
+- Should each RL plot have its own x-axis?
+Perhaps should be max of expected/actual iterations for all chains?
+- Use cases to drive ledger requirements/design

 # 29 April 2021